quantum-tinkerer/MeanFi/docs/source/documentation/algorithms/method_notes/uniform_grid.md

 ## Accuracy control

-At positive temperature, omit `nk` to start from a small deterministic grid:
+At positive temperature, omit `nk` to refine from four points per axis by default.
+Set `initial_nk=N` to choose a different starting total; it uses the same rounding as `nk`, but allows refinement.
+For example, in 2D, `UniformGrid(initial_nk=256)` starts at 16 × 16 and next evaluates 32 × 32.
+`nk` and `initial_nk` are mutually exclusive.

 1. Find the chemical potential for the requested filling on the current grid, or use the supplied fixed chemical potential.
 2. Integrate charge, requested density entries, band energy, and entropy.
 3. Compare with the previous grid at the **same chemical potential**.
-4. When density and charge changes meet their targets, validate with a deterministic shifted grid at the same resolution and chemical potential.
-5. Accept only if validation passes; otherwise double every axis and repeat.
+4. Accept when the density and charge changes meet their targets; otherwise double every axis and repeat.

-Validation offsets are deterministic and distinct by axis: `sqrt(p) % 1` for successive primes `p = 2, 3, 5, ...`.
-Shifted validation is mandatory:
-nested meshes alone can agree through aliasing.
+There are no shifted validation grids.
+Coarse/fine differences are empirical: both grids can miss the same oscillation and agree through aliasing.
+Choose an initial mesh that resolves known rapid momentum variation; tighter tolerances alone cannot detect agreement caused by aliasing.
 Band energy and entropy are computed on the accepted density mesh.
 Their error estimates are diagnostics and do not trigger refinement.
 They are available as `errors.band_energy_integration` and `errors.entropy_integration`.
 Both the quantities and their errors are per cell per physical orbital.